 Geographic-Based Information (Geographic Information Systems)

-Maine DEP mapping website - excellent data available to both GIS and Google Earth users.
+- Maine DEP Mapping - excellent data available to both GIS and Google Earth users.

 Resources for Reducing Water Pollution

 Maine's Department of Environmental Protection has produced numerous guides and handbooks for homeowners, commercial business owners, camp road associations, and anyone else wishing to reduce pollution in our waterbodies.
 The DEP has compiled many of these handbooks, for easy access, on their Manuals and Guides to Reduce Water Pollution webpage.
 The page includes a description of each publication, a small color photo of each publication cover, contact information, and links to electronic versions, if available.

 In accordance with state statute (Title 30-A, §4347-A), DACF reviews comprehensive plans and growth management programs for consistency with the goals and guidelines of the Act.
 Municipalities voluntarily submit their comprehensive plans and growth management programs to DACF for review.
 As the lead agency, DACF coordinates its findings with the input of 10 other state agencies.
 Each agency, including DACF, reviews the comprehensive plan or growth management program for consistency with appropriate state and federal rules and regulations, as well as agency policies and programs.
 (DACF relies on the Comprehensive Plan Review Criteria Rule, Chapter 208 to guide the consistency review findings.)

 - NEW!
 Latest Round of Coastal Community Grants Awarded

 - Municipal Climate Adaptation Guidance Series

 - Comprehensive Plans

 - Maine Coastal Program